elumobility/elu-twins/README.md

 ELU Twins emulate devices related with electro mobility.
 With this project, it is possible to create virtual chargers (OCPP) and vehicles in seconds.
 Below is an overview of what has been implemented in the project so far.

 ## Comments
 We open-sourced this project on the 06/06/2024 and it is still work in progress.
 This means that you may find bugs, missing features, and lack of tests.
-We are working on improving all of this,
+We are working on improving all of this.

 ### OCPP 1.6